vorburger/www.fineract.dev/README.md

 * [mifos-users list on sourceforge.net](https://sourceforge.net/projects/mifos/lists/mifos-users) (also [on groups.google.com](https://groups.google.com/forum/#!forum/mifosusers)) for general end-user type questions
 * [mifos-developer list on sourceforge.net](https://sourceforge.net/projects/mifos/lists/mifos-developer) (also on [groups.google.com](https://groups.google.com/forum/#!forum/mifosdeveloper)) for technical questions about the UI front-ends, mobile apps, etc. maintained on [github.com/openMF](https://github.com/openMF/)
 * [Fineract Dev list at Apache.org](https://fineract.apache.org/) for the REST API back-end running on this server
-* [issues of this project](https://github.com/vorburger/www.fineract.dev/issues) for anything specific (and only) this fineract.dev server
+* [Issues of this project](https://github.com/vorburger/www.fineract.dev/issues) for anything specific (and only) to this fineract.dev server
 * [Discourse Forums offered by the Mifos Initiative](https://discourse.mifos.org)

 To add new features and fix bugs blocking you in Fineract, you are cordially invited to be an active open source contributor to the Apache Fineract project.
 Alternatively you can pay someone to do so for you; you can meet some of the parties interested in working with you on the mailing lists.